jatindhankhar/jatindhankhar.github.io/_drafts/blog/responsible-disclosure-breaking-out-of-a-sandboxed-editor-to-perform-rce.md

 ---
 # tl;dr

-Found a way to escape the sandboxed editor to perform Remote Code Execution leading which lead to ability to view AWS credentials, ssl certificate, passwd files.
+Found a way to escape the sandboxed editor to perform Remote Code Execution which lead to the ability to view AWS credentials, ssl certificate and other stuff.

-Pretty much owning the entire machine
+Pretty much owning the entire machine :smiling_imp:

 # Story - Finding the issue